scholartayami-ui/journal-my-team/week09/04_phishing-analysis.md

 ### Questions

-1. Who appears to be the sender?
+1. Who appears to be the sender? an unknown individual
-2. Does the email create urgency or pressure?
+3. Does the email create urgency or pressure? pressure
-3. Are there spelling or grammar mistakes?
+5. Are there spelling or grammar mistakes? yes
-4. Does the link match the organisation domain?
+7. Does the link match the organisation domain? no

 ### Reflection

-Explain why attackers use phishing emails.
+Explain why attackers use phishing emails. this is because they are one of the most effective and low-cost methods to exploit human psychology, bypass technical security.
 ------------------------------------------------------------------------

 ## Task 2 --- Link Inspection